Engineering alone can’t fix what’s wrong with the internet - a short reflection on the lessons we learn by caring for the software we create.

 But wealth inequality continues to soar.
 We live in the era of free information that was promised.
 We also live in an era where democratic processes buckle under the onslaught of misinformation.
 These misinformation initiatives rely on manipulating the algorithms - secret intellectual property - that drive engagement on sites like Facebook.

 Compare this to the tactics of information warfare from the early 21st century.
 On the open internet, the goal was to restrict the flow of information rather than flood the network with poor information.
-This strategy is captured in an interview between Sollfrank and a hacker named Sopht in the July/August 2000 issue of ArtByte.“Unauthorized Access: Cornelia Sollfrank’s hunt for the mythical female hacker”.
+This strategy is captured in an interview between Sollfrank and an artificial hacker named S0pht in the July/August 2000 issue of ArtByte.“Unauthorized Access: Cornelia Sollfrank’s hunt for the mythical female hacker”.
 ArtByte.
 July/August 2000.

 Power and its representations are no longer located in the real world but have been shifted onto the Net.
 That’s why the resistance against power has also got to take place within the Net. […] So that’s what I do, a kind of electronic civil disobedience.
 What it’s about is blocking the flow of information.